apostrophecms/docs/docs/guide/writing-migrations.md

 };
 ```

 - The `eachWidget` method iterates over **every** widget in **every** area in **every** document.
-For this reason, you should carefully ensure that the criteria for passing the widget to the iterator is specific to only the widgets that need to be altered.
+For this reason, you should check the `widget.type` to make sure you are only altering the desired widgets.
-- In our `criteria` argument we pass a type of `image` to return all instances of `image` widgets that are found.
+- In our `criteria` argument we are passing an empty object, indicating that every document should be checked.
+You can narrow this focus if you only want the widgets on a certain document type changed.
+For example, passing `type: 'product'` would only change widgets that are in a product piece-type.
-- In the iterator we check if the `alignment` property exists, and if not, we use `$set` to add it.
+- In the iterator, we first confirm that the widget is an image widget by checking the `widget.type`.
+If it is an image, we then check if the `alignment` property is present.
+If the `alignment` property is missing, we use `$set` to add it.

 The `iterator` in an `eachWidget` method gets three arguments.
 In addition to the document, `doc`, where the widget is found, it also receives the `widget` object that will be modified and the `dotPath`.
 The `dotPath` argument represents the location of the current widget within the document's structure, using a "dot notation" format.
-It allows you to trace exactly where the widget is nested within its parent area, such as `main.content[0]`, where `main` is the area, `content` is the widget array, and `[0]` is the first widget in that array.
+It allows you to trace exactly where the widget is nested within its parent area, such as `main.content.0`, where `main` is the area, `content` is the widget array, and `0` is the first widget in that array.
 This simplifies the process of pointing the MongoDB operation at the correct widget within a document.

 ## Removing a Property from Existing Widgets

 Here’s how you can remove a property from widgets using `$unset`.
+Again, this is an irreversible operation, so you may want to simply remove a schema field.
 In this case, we are removing the `border` property from all `video` widgets:

 ```js
 module.exports = {